Drug and Alcohol Rehab in Surrey

 Then, this information is used to create a tapering schedule befitting the patient’s substance use history and addiction severity.

+The following stabilisation phase is the main component of a medically supervised detox in Surrey.
 This refers to the management of the early, and often most severe withdrawal phase: utilising medical and holistic methods to ensure comfort.

 Once the patient has stabilised and substances have been removed from their body, they’ll start preparing for ongoing therapy.
+This involves liaising with a consultant to create a tailored treatment programme.

 Future therapy, both cognitive and behavioural, will be reflective of their unique preferences, substance addiction, risk of relapse, and any co-occurring disorders.

-What Medications May Be Prescribed During Rehab?
+What Medications May Be Prescribed During Drug & Alcohol Rehab in Surrey?

 Although not all patients require medications as part of their addiction recovery [79], many receive pharmacological support both during and post-detox in Surrey.